erfanzar/EasyDeL/README.md

    params = model.shard_params(params)
    params = model.gather_params(params)
    ```
-- Training Argument Change: `do_shard_params` has been removed from `TrainArguments`.
+- Training Argument Change: `do_shard_params` has been removed from `TrainingArguments`.
 To shard parameters, you must now do so manually before training.
 -  DPOTrainer Improvement: Added support for int8 training for reference models.
 - Added `ApiEngine` and `engine_client`
 - Improved `SFT`, `DPO`, `ORPO`, `CLM` Trainers